-The following solutions can be applied to browsers of any build.
-However, we will be only using the stable release of Google Chrome for illustration purposes.
+The following solutions can apply to browsers of any version; although, we’ll use the stable release of Google Chrome to illustrate.

 Solution 1: Update Your Browser

-- Launch the Chrome browser and click on the vertical ellipsis (3 vertical dots) near the top right corner of the window and then click on Settings.
+- Launch the Chrome browser and click on the three vertical dots at the top right corner, then select Settings.

-- Then in the left pane of the window, click on About Chrome.
+- In the left pane, click on About Chrome.

 Solution 2: Disable Browser Extensions or Try Incognito Mode

-- Launch Chrome and click on the vertical ellipsis in the top right corner.
-Then in the menu displayed, click on More Tools and then click on Extensions.
+- Launch Chrome and click on the vertical ellipsis.
+Select More Tools and then Extensions.

-- Then check if Google Translate has started to operate fine.
-If so, then enable the extensions one by one to find the culprit.
+- Test if Google Translate functions correctly, then re-enable extensions one by one to identify the culprit.

 Solution 3: Deleting Cookies and Site Data

-- Launch Chrome and click on the vertical ellipsis (3 vertical dots).
-Then click on More Tools, and in the sub-menu, click on Clear Browsing Data.
+- Launch Chrome and click on the three dots on top.
+Select More Tools, followed by Clear Browsing Data.

-- Now, in the Advanced tab, select the Time Range (preferably All-Time) and then select categories you want to clear (preferably all the categories).
+- In the Advanced tab, set the Time Range to “All Time” and choose the categories you want to clear (ideally, all).

-- Now click on the Clear Data button and then confirm to clear the data.
+- Click the Clear Data button and agree to clear the data.

 Solution 4: Reset Browser Settings to Default

-- Now in the left pane of the window, expand the Advanced option and then click on Reset and Clean Up.
+- In the left pane, expand Advanced and select Reset and Clean Up.

-- Now click on the option of Reset Settings to their Original Defaults.
+- Choose Reset Settings to their Original Defaults.

 Solution 5: Try Another Browser